South Carolina gets 1st win of season, beating Vandy 41-7

 In the second quarter, the Commodores went for it on fourth-and-2 at the South Carolina 3.
 Freshman Ken Seals rolled right and wound up being tackled, missing the chance to throw to a receiver in the end zone when open or run himself.

+“We had a chip on our shoulder because we were 0-2,” Gamecocks linebacker Ernest Jones said.

-Hill hit Nick Muse with a 32-yard pass, starting a 12-play, 96-yard drive that the South Carolina quarterback capped himself.
+Hill hit Nick Muse with a 32-yard pass, starting a 12-play, 96-yard drive that the South Carolina quarterback capped himself for a 14-point swing.
 Hill went over the top for a 1-yard touchdown and a 10-0 lead with 2:09 left in the first half.

-The Gamecocks blew open the game on Harris’ first TD.
-Vanderbilt got its lone points when Seals found Cam Johnson, and the receiver dodged a couple defenders before diving toward the end zone in the third.

-South Carolina scored the next 24 points.
+South Carolina scored the final 24 points.
 Hill ran for a 10-yard TD in the third, and Harris broke loose for his 88-yarder and Dakeron Joyner had a 47-yard TD, both in the fourth.

 THE TAKEAWAY

-South Carolina: Coach Wil Muschamp had to be happy that his Gamecocks topped 30 points for the first time in 17 games. … Muschamp now is 8-1 against Vanderbilt all-time.
+South Carolina: Muschamp had to be happy that his Gamecocks topped 30 points for the first time in 17 games. … Muschamp now is 8-1 against Vanderbilt all-time.

-Vanderbilt: Among the missing for the Commodores were safety and kickoff returner Donovan Kaufman, cornerback Randall Haynie, linebacker Alston Orji and leading rusher Javeon Marlow. … Mason put freshman quarterback Mike Wright in for Seals in the fourth quarter once South Carolina led 41-7.
+Vanderbilt: Among the missing for the Commodores were safety and kickoff returner Donovan Kaufman, cornerback Randall Haynie, safety Dashaun Jerkins, linebacker Alston Orji and leading rusher Javeon Marlow. … Mason put freshman quarterback Mike Wright in for freshman Ken Seals in the fourth quarter once South Carolina led 41-7.

 UP NEXT